microsoft/ivy/doc/examples/quic/README.md

 Setup for virtual networking and packet capture
 -----------------------------------------------

-To monitor implementations of the protocol, it is useful to run then in a virtual network environment.
+To monitor implementations of the protocol, it is useful to run them in a virtual network environment.
 For this we use the [CORE virtual networking environment](https://www.nrl.navy.mil/itd/ncs/products/core), the